-It is a serious mental illness in which the patient has a distorted perception of reality, so its behavior, feelings, and thoughts obey that altered reality mistaken as being truthful, producing visual and auditory hallucinogenic episodes, delirium, and paranoia, which seriously affect its life and, if left untreated, can become incapacitating.
+It is a serious mental illness in which the patient has a distorted perception of reality, so their behavior, feelings, and thoughts are tied to that altered reality and misconstrued as truthful, producing visual and auditory hallucinogenic episodes, delirium, and paranoia, which seriously affect its life and, if left untreated, can become incapacitating.

-Although it is an incurable disease, it can be controlled through lifelong treatment and monitoring to adapt it according to the needs and evolution of the patient.
-The earlier the diagnosis and treatment, the less damage and complications, in addition to having a more effective control of the symptoms.
+Although it is an incurable disease, it can be controlled through lifelong treatment and monitoring to adapt it according to the patient’s evolution and needs.
+The earlier the diagnosis and treatment, the less damage and complications, in addition to having more effective control of the symptoms.

 The origin of schizophrenia remains a mystery, however, neurotransmitters such as dopamine and glutamate are considered potentiating factors, which by acting disorderly produce brain chemistry alteration, coupled with a genetic predisposition and environmental aspects that also contribute to the onset of this disease.